-b.
-The Tournament Committee should define teeing grounds for female players.

-VIII.
-Registration and Divisioning

-- Each player shall register by submitting a verified handicap or the most recent six scores over nine holes. - b.
-The scores must be accompanied by the par for the course for each score. - c.
-All scores must be verified by signature of the golf professional, Club Secretary or golf Association Director. - d.
-Grouping at the start of the competition will be done based on submitted averages. - e.
+- 2) The Tournament Committee should define teeing grounds for female players. - h.
+Registration and Divisioning - 1) Each player shall register by submitting a verified handicap or the most recent six scores over nine holes. - 2) The scores must be accompanied by the par for the course for each score. - 3) All scores must be verified by signature of the golf professional, Club Secretary or golf Association Director. - 4) If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play.
+Grouping at the start of the competition will be done based on submitted averages. - 5) In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.
 Divisioning will be based on grouping round results (1 or 2 games).
-At National Games, the grouping round will consist of two 9-hole games.

-IX.
-Equipment

-- Each player is responsible for providing his/ her own equipment, including: - A set of clubs (including at least one wood, one iron and one putter); - A golf bag; - Golf balls; and - A pitch mark repairer. - X. The decision to offer the use of power golf carts will be left to the discretion of the specific Tournament Committee.
+At National Games, the grouping round will consist of two 9hole games. - i.
+Equipment - 1) Each player is responsible for providing his/her own equipment, including: - a) A set of clubs (including at least one wood, one iron and one putter); - b) A golf bag; - c) Golf balls; and - d) A pitch mark repairer. - j.
+The decision to offer the use of power golf carts will be left to the discretion of the specific Tournament Committee.
 At any international event, athletes will be expected to walk.
 A case may be considered for using a power cart during World Games competition upon presentation of a medical certificate to the World Games Committee.

-Level 5 Golf - Individual Play
+3. Level 5 Golf-Individual Play

-- I. Purpose for this Level of Play - a.
-This level is designed to meet the needs of those Special Olympics golfers who wish to play individually in a tournament where the stipulated round is 18 holes. - b.
-This level will challenge the golfer on a golf course with few, if any, modifications. - c.
-While the player should be capable of playing independently, it is strongly recommended that the player provide their own caddie for tournaments and competitions.
+a.
+Purpose for this Level of Play

+- 1) This level is designed to meet the needs of those Special Olympics golfers who wish to play individually in a tournament where the stipulated round is 18 holes. - 2) This level will challenge the golfer on a golf course with few, if any, modifications. - 3) While the player should be capable of playing independently, it is strongly recommended that the player provide their own caddie for tournaments and competitions.
 The player and caddie must be able to walk during the entire nine-hole round.
-If the player cannot provide its own caddie, the following options could be made available for the athlete: - Play without a caddie - If the Organizing Committee has a pool of volunteer caddies, use one of the volunteer caddies - d.
+If the player cannot provide its own caddie, the following options could be made available for the athlete: - i.
+Play without a caddie - ii.
+If the Organizing Committee has a pool of volunteer caddies, use one of the volunteer caddies

 NOTE 1: Caddies do not have the right to protest.
-Coaches can be caddies but if they are this would take away their right to protest. - e.
+Coaches can be caddies but if they are this would take away their right to protest.

 NOTE 2: At National Games, the delegations coaching staff will consist of 1 Head-Coach per team (for Teams who have 2 or more players) and as many caddies as there are athletes.
 There will be no associate coach positions allocated to Teams.
 Teams who have only one athlete will consist of 1 Head-Coach that will also play the role of caddie.
 In this situation, the caddie would have the right to protest.